humiu/odoo-dev-env/README.md

    code .
    ```

-   > If you have multiple Odoo development environments (e.g. for different projects), open the [.env](./.env) file in the root directory of this repository and change the `COMPOSE_PROJECT_NAME` variable to something else than `odoo_dev_env` to prevent conflicts with your other Odoo dev envs.
+   > If you have multiple Odoo development environments (e.g. for different projects), open the [`.env`](./.env) file in the root directory of this repository and change the `COMPOSE_PROJECT_NAME` variable to something else than `odoo_dev_env` to prevent conflicts with your other Odoo dev envs.
 Also adjust the commands where `odoo_dev_env` is used in this README file accordingly.

+7. If you want to use a different Odoo docker image, adjust the ODOO_BASE_IMAGE variable in the [`.devcontainer/.env`](./.devcontainer/.env) file accordingly

-7. A notification will popup saying something like
+8. A notification popup appeared when opening VS Code saying something like

    > Folder contains a Dev Container configuration file.
 Reopen folder to develop in a container.